Cycles of Sums of Integers: Introduction

 As Ehrlich pointed out in \cite{Eh}, studying the cycle length of basic T-sequences suffices to determine the period of T-sequences.
 Actually, Ehrlich proved this result for Ducci sequences but the proof is essentially the same for T-sequences.

-\begin{proposition} For all $m,n\in\NN$, the cycle length of the basic T-sequence of $\ZZ_m^n$ equals $P(m,n)$.
-Cycle lengths of other T-sequences in $\ZZ_m^n$ divide $P(m,n)$. \end{proposition}
+\begin{proposition} For all $m,n\in\N$, the cycle length of the basic T-sequence of $\Z_m^n$ equals $P(m,n)$.
+Cycle lengths of other T-sequences in $\Z_m^n$ divide $P(m,n)$. \end{proposition}

-In section \ref{sec:basic_results} we give basic results that are useful to study more interesting properties of T-sequences.
+In Section \ref{sec:basic_results} we give basic results that are useful to study more interesting properties of T-sequences.
 Among those we prove a generalization of the known fact that Ducci sequences of $2^n$-tuples eventually vanish.

-In sections \ref{sec:order_2_Wieferich} to \ref{sec:prime_powers} we give important theorems about the multiplicity of the period function, which are summed up in the following theorem.
+In Sections \ref{sec:order_2_Wieferich} and \ref{sec:prime_powers} we give important theorems about the multiplicity of the period function, which are summed up in the following theorem.
 It is the main result of this paper.

-\begin{theorem} Let $m,n\in\NN$ with $m=p_1^{k_1}\dots p_r^{k_r}$ the prime factorization of $m$.
-If $p_1,\dots,p_r$ are odd and non-Wieferich\footnote{See definition \ref{def:wieferich_prime}.}, then \end{theorem}
+\begin{theorem*} Let $m,n\in\N$ with $m=p_1^{k_1}\dots p_t^{k_t}$ the prime factorization of $m$.
+If $p_1,\dots,p_t$ are odd and non-Wieferich\footnote{See definition \ref{def:wieferich_prime}.}, then \end{theorem*}

+\paragraph{\textbf{Acknowledgements}} I thank my friend Lucas Michel for telling me about the question of this paper.